colinmccormick/CarND-LaneLines-P1/README.md

 (i.e. more than 2 standard deviations away) but this fails if there is a small number of line segments, so I instead used this out-of-range method.

-Averaging slopes and intercepts.
+**Averaging slopes and intercepts**.
 This method is most accurate when dealing with straight roads that have lane markers lying along the same true line.
 That's the case for our current examples.
 However, on curved roads the lane markers would not be in a straight line, and averaging their slopes and intercepts would produce only a straight line,